Girls hand holding an apple

 • Are prepared for school, ready to learn

-• CCFP funding supports the local economy, by purchasing required healthy foods at grocery stores and farmers markets.
+• CACFP funding supports the local economy, by purchasing required healthy foods at grocery stores and farmers markets.

-• CCFP funding is a significant resource for supporting child care providers.
+• CACFP funding is a significant resource for supporting child care providers.

 Happy child eating food